urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/intro.md

 But the best way to think about an agent is as a state machine.
 Like a state machine, any input could happen at any time, and it must react coherently to that input.
-Output (effects) and the next state of the machine are both pure functions of the previous state and the input event.
+Output (effects) and the next state of the machine are a pure function of the previous state and the input event.

 ## Table of Contents